thlorenz/proxyquire/README.md

 });
 ```

-### Prevent call thru to real dependency
+### Prevent call thru to original dependency

-Proxyquire calls the function defined on the *real* dependency whenever it is not found on the stub.
+Proxyquire calls the function defined on the *original* dependency whenever it is not found on the stub.

-If you prefer a more strict behavior you can prevent *callThru* per module or globally.
+If you prefer a more strict behavior you can prevent *callThru* on a per module or global basis.

 **Prevent call thru on path stub:**